Doctor Salary by State in Australia

 Victoria

-Victoria has a well-established and extensive public health system centred on Melbourne, with significant regional health services across the state.
-The Victorian medical officers enterprise agreement sets salary scales that are generally competitive with other major states.
-Melbourne offers a vibrant professional environment with strong academic institutions, teaching hospitals, and research opportunities.
+Victoria has a well-established public health system centred on Melbourne, with large regional health services spread across the state.
+The Victorian medical officers enterprise agreement sets generally competitive salary scales.
+Regional Victoria offers opportunities in centres like Geelong, Ballarat, and Bendigo at a meaningfully lower cost of living than Melbourne.

 Queensland